hbc/Intro-to-Unix/lessons/05_data_organization.md

 **Exercise**

-As mentioned it can be useful to have README file within your project directory.
-This file will usually contain a quick one line summary about the project and any other lines that follow will describe the files/directories found within it.

 1. Take a moment to create a README for `rnaseq_project` (hint: use nano to create the file).
 Give a short description of the project and brief descriptions of the types of file you would be storing within each of the sub-directories.

 ***